Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

 \section{Definitions and fundamental tools}

 We begin this section by recalling the precise definition of locally flat embeddings.
-Next we review fundamental results for topological 4-manifolds, such as the existence of normal bundles and topological transversality, due to Quinn~\cite{quinn:endsIII}, without which working in this setting would be nigh impossible.
-We next consider generic immersions, along with the \emph{immersion lemma}, which allows us to replace an arbitrary continuous map of a surface to a 4-manifold by a generic immersion.
-We explain how to visualise locally flat and generically immersed surfaces in 4-manifolds next.
-Finally, we give a short review of Whitney moves and regular homotopies in the topological setting.
+Next we review fundamental results for topological $4$-manifolds, such as the existence of normal bundles and topological transversality, due to Quinn~\cite{quinn:endsIII}, without which working in this setting would be nigh impossible.
+We next consider generic immersions, along with the \emph{immersion lemma}, which allows us to replace an arbitrary continuous map of a surface to a $4$-manifold by a generic immersion.
+We explain how to visualise locally flat embedded and generically immersed surfaces in $4$-manifolds next.
+Finally, we briefly review Whitney moves and regular homotopies in the topological setting, stating \Cref{thm:generic-immersions-bijection} which gives a relationship between homotopy and regular homotopy for surfaces in a $4$-manifold.

-The main results in this section (\cref{thm:normal-bundles-transversality,thm:immersion-lemma}) were proven by Quinn~\cite{quinn:endsIII} and Freedman--Quinn~\cite{FQ}, using Freedman's disc embedding theorem (\cref{thm:DET}) from~\cite{F}.
+The main results in this section (\Cref{thm:normal-bundles-transversality,thm:immersion-lemma}) were proven by Quinn~\cite{quinn:endsIII} and Freedman--Quinn~\cite{FQ}, using Freedman's disc embedding theorem (\Cref{thm:DET,thm:DET-full}) from~\cite{F}.
 We will not go into their proofs, which are quite intricate.
-Instead, we will be glad that these tools exist and use them freely in the rest of these lectures.
-Analogous results hold for smooth maps of surfaces in smooth 4-manifolds.
+Instead, we will be glad that these tools exist and use them freely in the rest of this paper.
+Analogous results hold for smooth maps of surfaces in smooth $4$-manifolds.
 These are often covered in introductory differential topology courses and the reader may well use them automatically without much thought.
-The takeaway of this section is that, at least with respect to normal bundles, transversality, and immersions, we can also be similarly casual about locally flat or generically immersed surfaces in topological 4-manifolds.
+The takeaway of this section is that, at least with respect to normal bundles, transversality, and immersions, we can also be similarly confident about locally flat embedded or generically immersed surfaces in topological $4$-manifolds.